R E M B R A N D T

 Superficially these 2 etchings look very similar.
 The same man for certain.
 Surely one copied from the other rather than a third image of the same man copied by both.
 The etching to the left is in shade on the right side and the etching to the right is in shade on the right hand side.
 There has been no attempt made to reproduce the very fine lines in the etching on the right as can easily be seen in the close up sections of the man's hat Schmidt fine an engraver as he may have been, is well known for his imitations of and in the style/ Rembrandt of which he made many.
-The above example by Schmidt would have been considered as an imitation "in the style" of Rembrandt.
+The above example by Schmidt, once upomn a time would have been considered as an imitation "in the style" of Rembrandt.
 The etching to the right suggests that may not be the case and that Schmidt copied this etching.
 Fine an engraver as Schmidt may have been close examination shows that the portrait on the right is a much more accomplished work.

 Below are the 2 blown up images of eyes.

 1 is from a well known Rembrandt etching Jan Cornelius Silvius.

 In the known Rembrandt etching this is the only occasion that Rembrandt uses lines like this to create the eye.
 But can you tell which is which and why.

 The Answer is at the bottom of the page

 There are an incredible amount of "fine lines" very much in the style of Rembrandt and to assist in viewing just how fine below and to the side are some blown up images.Even so even with enlargement these quarters still do not show all the fine lines.
 Contrast the skill which was used to create the hat in the image to the left and below with the Schmidt hat.
 Its quite extraordinary.